dekvall/rsforumsdump/README.md

     {
       "id": 3,
       "page": 1,
-      "poster": "I%A0IS%A0SPAEROR",
+      "poster": "I IS SPAEROR",
-      "message": "Kings\u00a0Abbot said:\nEvery game tile is a square meter (if I recall correctly).\nThis page shows how big a tile is compared to the coordinate system, and shows how big the map is approximately using the coordinate system: https://runescape.wiki/w/Treasure_Trails/Guide/Coordinates\n\nSome simple math will show the answer.\nIt's gonna be small.\nThis theory covers the difference between the \"lore\" and what the game shows: https://runescape.wiki/w/Scale_theory\n\nThat scale theory page is really interesting!\n\nI'll calculate how big the map is in literal terms though and come back to let you guys know.", "created": "2020-05-20T22:12:40",
+      "message": "Kings Abbot said:\nEvery game tile is a square meter (if I recall correctly).\nThis page shows how big a tile is compared to the coordinate system, and shows how big the map is approximately using the coordinate system: https://runescape.wiki/w/Treasure_Trails/Guide/Coordinates\n\nSome simple math will show the answer.\nIt's gonna be small.\nThis theory covers the difference between the \"lore\" and what the game shows: https://runescape.wiki/w/Scale_theory\n\nThat scale theory page is really interesting!\n\nI'll calculate how big the map is in literal terms though and come back to let you guys know.", "created": "2020-05-20T22:12:40",
       "lastedited": null
     },
     {
       "id": 4,
       "page": 1,
-      "poster": "I%A0IS%A0SPAEROR",
+      "poster": "I IS SPAEROR",
       "message": "Alright guys, so I did calculations assuming every square is 1 square meter.
 Not including anachronia, the map from 10 degrees W (western edge of Tirannwn) to 40 degrees E (eastern edge of morytania) is 5.625 kilometers (using the American decimal system).
 From north (wilderness) to south (southern edge of menaphos) the continent is 4.8375 kilometers.
 This means the square that encompasses all these dimensions is 27.21 square kilometers.
 Add another 10 or so square kilometers for Anachronia, and another 10 or so for Great Kourend (if we're including OSRS).\n\nSo in total, the map is about 47 square kilometers, or about a third of DC.\n\nFor comparison, google maps seems to suggest that Washington, DC is about 160 square kilometers.
 10x10 square miles. (edit: wikipedia said 3,644.2 for some reason?
 I think it was extending way beyond the district) The state of maryland is 25,314 square kilometers, meaning the map of RS is 1/539th of the size of maryland.\n\nSo we're definitely gonna have to be pulling some serious scale theory to get the lore to work, but the map is still pretty sizeable.
 I'd say about a week to invade in real life if taken literally, maybe a month to secure all dissension given the widespread diversity of ideologies, inhabitants, and obstacles.", "created": "2020-05-21T03:35:08",
       "lastedited": "2020-05-21T03:54:39"